Kids after School Recipes, Kids after School Snacks

 10. Masaledar Aloo

-Whatever snack you have decided to make, ensure that all the ingredients are ready before your kids come home, so that you can cook and serve the food immediately.
+Whatever kids after school snacks you have decided to make, ensure that all the ingredients are ready before your kids come home, so that you can cook and serve the food immediately.
 They are bound to be hungry after school, and might have to rush to another class.

-10 Recipes that can be carried in dabbas to eat after school
+10 Kids after School Snacks carried in dabbas to eat after school

 Nowadays it has become common for kids to go straight from school to their evening classes, to save time travelling.
 In that case, you will have to pack the after-school snacks and give it to the kids early in the morning itself.
 So, you have to go for absolutely dry snacks, which will not get soggy after so many hours.
 Jar snacks are best.
 You can prepare them earlier whenever you are free, and quickly pack them in the mornings.
 They will be convenient to make and pack, yet tasty and satiating to fill the young one’s tummy!